Back

-Salome Alexandra, or Shlomtzion (Greek: Σαλώμη Ἀλεξάνδρα; Hebrew: שְׁלוֹמְצִיּוֹן, Šəlōmṣīyyōn, "peace of Zion"; 141–67 BC), was a regnant queen of Judaea, one of only three women in Jewish historical tradition to rule over the country, the other two being Deborah and Athaliah.
-The wife of Aristobulus I, and afterward of Alexander Jannaeus, she was also the last ruler of Judaea to die as the sovereign of an independent kingdom.
+Salome Alexandra, also Shlomtzion, Shelamzion (Ancient Greek: Σαλώμη Ἀλεξάνδρα; Hebrew: שְׁלוֹמְצִיּוֹן, Šəlōmṣīyyōn, "peace of Zion"; 141–67 BC), was a regnant queen of Judea, one of only three women in Jewish historical tradition to rule over the country, the other two being Deborah and Athaliah.
+The wife of Aristobulus I, and afterward of Alexander Jannaeus, she was also the last ruler of Judea to die as the sovereign of an independent kingdom.
 Her nine-year reign has been described as a "golden age" of Hasmonean history.

-Josephus does not provide the Hebrew name of Shelamzion (Salome) Alexandra, referring to her only by her Greek name, "Alexandra" (Ἀλεξάνδρα).
-This name is the only known female Greek name among the Hasmoneans.
+Josephus does not use the Hebrew name of Shlomzion (Salome), referring only to her Greek name, "Alexandra" (Ἀλεξάνδρα).
+This is the only known Greek name among Hasmonean women.
 Salome's granddaughters also bore this name.
 Rabbinic literature, however, never uses the name Alexandra for her, instead referring to her with various Semitic names.
-The Dead Sea Scrolls have identified Alexandra as "Shelamzion" (שלמציון) in several texts, including 4Q331 and 4Q332.
+The Dead Sea Scrolls have identified Alexandra as "Shlomzion" (שלמציון) in several texts, including 4Q331 and 4Q332.

 Salome Alexandra's personal genealogy is not given by Josephus, nor does it appear in any of the Books of the Maccabees.
 Rabbinical sources designate the rabbi Simeon ben Shetach as her brother, making her the daughter of Shetah as well.
 Salome Alexandra's oldest son by Alexander Jannaeus was Hyrcanus II who fought his younger brother Aristobulus II in 73 BC over the Jewish High Priesthood.
-Hyrcanus II was eventually successful after enlisting the help of the Nabataean king, Aretas III; bribing Roman officials, including Scaurus; and gaining the favour of Pompey, who defeated his brother and took him away to Rome.
+After enlisting the help of Nabataean king Aretas III, bribing Roman officials (including Scaurus), and gaining the favour of Pompey, Hyrcanus II was eventually successful in gaining that position.

-According to the Jewish Encyclopedia, Salome Alexandra was instrumental in arranging the assassination of her brother-in-law, Antigonus, by convincing her husband that his brother was plotting against him.
-Upon the death of Aristobulus in 103 BC, Aristobulus' widow freed his half-brother, Alexander Jannaeus, who had been held in prison.
+According to the Jewish Encyclopedia, Salome Alexandra was instrumental in arranging the assassination of her brother-in-law, Antigonus, by convincing her husband (Aristobulus I) that the former was plotting against him.
+Upon the death of Aristobulus I in 103 BC, she freed his half-brother, Alexander Jannaeus, who had been held in prison.

 During the reign of Alexander, who (according to the historian Josephus) apparently married her shortly after his accession, Alexandra seemed to have wielded only slight political influence, as evidenced by the hostile attitude of the king to the Pharisees.

 Josephus does not explicitly state Alexandra held any political authority before her reign.
-However, a passage about the Herodian dynasty in Antiquities, where Josephus describes Antipas, the grandfather of Herod the Great, gaining political power when "King Alexander and his wife (= Alexandra) made him general of all Idumaea", suggests that Alexandra had some sort of power in Judaea even before she inherited the kingdom.
-Jewisharchive.org has her as queen for 40 years and she was their 40 years of blessing.
-Her name means peace to zion/peace of zion
+However, a passage about the Herodian dynasty in Antiquities of the Jews, where Josephus describes Antipas, the grandfather of Herod the Great, gaining political power when "King Alexander and his wife (= Alexandra) made him general of all Idumaea", suggests that Alexandra had some sort of power in Judea even before she inherited the kingdom.

 The frequent visits to the palace of the chief of the Pharisaic party, Simeon ben Shetach, who was said to be the queen's brother, must have occurred in the early years of Alexander's reign, before Alexander had openly broken with the Pharisees.
 Alexandra does not seem to have been able to prevent the persecution of that sect by her husband.